How to Choose the Right Wheelchair Cushion

 - Skin Condition: Determine if your resident is prone to developing pressure injuries or has fragile or thin skin that tears easily.

-- Height: Factor in your resident’s height to ensure that the thickness of the cushion will not prohibit their feet from touching the ground and from moving in and out of their wheelchair safely.
+- Height: Factor in your resident’s height to ensure the thickness of the cushion will not prevent their feet from touching the footrests or ground and from moving in and out of their wheelchair safely.

-- Weight: Determine the resident’s weight to ensure the cushion won’t bottom out and maintain its shape.
-This is especially important for bariatric residents that are at higher risk of developing pressure injuries2 The correct weight will also help extend the life of the cushion.
+- Weight: Determine if the cushion is rated to the correct weight capacity for the resident to ensure the cushion provides optimal stability, retains its shape, and won’t bottom out while extending the life of the cushion.
+This is especially important for bariatric residents that are at higher risk of developing pressure injuries.3

-Wheelchair cushions come in a variety of materials including foams, gels, air cells, and even a combination of materials to form hybrids.
+Wheelchair cushions come in a variety of materials, including foams, gels, air cells, and hybrid combinations.

-Latex foam has elastic qualities that allow the material to contour to the body and retain its shape to provide all-day sitting comfort.
-Plus, latex doesn't absorb moisture and naturally resists microbes such as bacteria, mold, and mildew, making it ideal for residents who suffer from incontinence issues.
+Latex foam cushions have elastic-yet-firm, high-resiliency qualities, enabling the cushion to contour to the body and retain its shape over time to provide all-day sitting comfort.
+Latex does not absorb moisture and naturally resists microbes such as bacteria, mold, and mildew, making it an ideal option for residents with mild incontinence issues.

-Air cell cushions offer exceptional pressure redistribution and protection against pressure injuries, making them ideal for residents with fragile skin.
-Typically, a bulb inflator can be used to pump the cells with air to the resident's desired comfort level.
-Individuals cells act as springs and adjust to the anatomical contours of the user.
+Air cell cushions offer exceptional pressure redistribution and protection against pressure injuries, making them ideal for residents at high risk for skin injury.
+Typically, a bulb inflator is used to pump the cells with air to the desired comfort level.
+Individual air cells act as springs and adjust to the anatomical contours of the user.
 By shifting independently with the resident's movements, the cells help to reduce friction against fragile skin.

-For bariatric residents, it is important to choose a cushion that won’t bottom out or lose its shape and will distribute the weight evenly to minimize pressure injuries.
-The Tri-Foam Bariatric Wheelchair Cushions offer both weight distribution and reduction of pressure and helps prevent bottoming out.
-If the resident requires extra support, the Elite Gel Wheelchair Cushions combine foam with a viscoelastic gel topper to provide relief at critical pressure points and support optimal posture.
+For bariatric residents, it is important to choose a cushion that won’t bottom out or lose its shape while distributing weight evenly to minimize pressure injuries.
+The Tri-Foam Bariatric Wheelchair Cushions offer both weight distribution and reduction of pressure while helping to prevent bottoming out.
+For extra support, Elite Gel Wheelchair Cushions combine foam with a viscoelastic gel topper to provide relief at critical pressure points and support optimal posture.
 Finally, the WAFFLE® Bariatric Seat Cushions evenly distribute weight, minimize material stress, and aid in pain management.
 Read our blog on bariatric cushions to learn more.